Board of Trustees

 Katherine received her B.A. in English from the University of Virginia, and M.Ed. in International Education from Harvard.
 She lives in Greenbrae with her son.

-SARAH FORDNEY joined the MMS Board of Trustees in 2012.
+SARAH FORDNEY joined the MMS Board of Trustees in 2012 and currently serves on the Governance Committee.

 She is a seasoned marketing and communications professional with more than twenty years of experience building and managing marketing platforms, branding initiatives, and communications campaigns in the financial services industry and public sector.
 Most recently, Sarah was the head of Marketing and Communications for the Commercial Banking Group at Bank of the West, a subsidiary of BNP Paribas.
 Before joining Bank of the West, she served as a marketing consultant to financial institutions.
 Previous to that, Sarah spent five years with Goldman Sachs in New York in a number of marketing and communication roles at both the business and corporate level.
 She spent over seven years in the public sector, working in the United States Department of Treasury as the Director of Business Liaison, on the 1992 Clinton Gore Presidential campaign, and as a press assistant on Capitol Hill for the Chairman of the Senate Banking Committee.